 Have you ever worried about not earning enough money as a freelancer?

-To make end meets, I took on odd jobs that come along the way.
+To make ends meet, I took on odd jobs that came along the way.
 I also sold clothes online to supplement my living expenses.
-When I was in university, I worked part-time in fashion store so I knew the suppliers in the industry.
+When I was in university, I worked part-time in a fashion store so I knew the suppliers in the industry.

 As my screenwriting business stabilised, I stopped selling clothes and concentrated fully on writing.